LobatoLobato/C-Cpp-CompilerRunner/README.md

 # C/C++ Compiler/Runner README

+This is a simple quality of life extension for C/C++ programming in VSCODE

 ## Features

 This extension adds the capability to compile .c and .cpp files, and to run the compiled file in an external terminal.